Modifications of Hodge bundles and enumerative geometry : the stable hyperelliptic locus: Introduction

+I thank the referee for his very careful reading of the paper and highly detailed comments and corrections, including his insistence that we reproduce the Faber- Pandharipande formula in genus 4; these have resulted in a much improved paper.
+I thank Ann Kostant for her patient and determined assistance.

-This part is mainly devoted to proving the Main Theorem in the case of curves of semi-compact type (defined below); however. some topics are developed in greater generality for use in the general case, to be completed in Part 2.
+This part is mainly devoted to proving the Main Theorem in the case of curves of semi-compact type (defined below); however, some topics are developed in greater generality for use in the general case, to be completed in Part 2 (as well as in potential further applications).
 In \S \ref{smooth-hypell-sec} we review some standard facts about smooth hyperelliptic curves and derive normal form for some objects associated to them, such as the \bn map.

 In \S\ref{hilb-review} we review some constructions and properties of Hilbert schemes of curves in the very special case of degree 2.
-The core of the paper begin in \S \ref{bn-sep}, which constructs and studies the modified Hodge bundle in the case of a separating node, using an appropriate echelon modification.
+The core of the paper begins in \S \ref{bn-sep}, which constructs and studies the modified Hodge bundle in the case of a separating node, using an appropriate echelon modification.
 The object that appears on the boundary turns out to be closely related to sepcanonical systems. \S \ref{bn-bisep} extends the modified \bn map, first to the case of a single separating binode, then more generally to a disjoint collection of separating nodes and binodes.
 The binode case, because it occurs in codimension 2, requires a blowup of the Hilbert scheme that we call an \emph{azimuthal} modification.
 This amounts to adding some tangential data, called an azimuth, at the binode.
 On the modified Hilbert scheme, a modified \bn map can be constructed largely as in the separating node case, again leading to an object closely related to the sepcanonical system.
-We then prove a provisional form of our main theorem, stating that for curves of 'semi-compact type', i.e. whose dual graph has no cycles of size $>2$, the degeneracy locus of the modified \bn map consists of an appropriate lift of the hyperelliptic locus, plus the locus of all schemes supported on some separating node.
+We then prove a provisional form of our main theorem, stating that for curves of 'semi-compact type', i.e. whose dual graph has no cycles of size $>2$, the degeneracy locus of the modified \bn map consists of an appropriate lift of the hyperelliptic locus, plus the locus of all schemes supported on some separating nodes.
 In Part 2, we will extend the latter result to general stable curves, derive a formula for the fundamental class of the stable hyperelliptic locus, and study intersection theory on the azimuthal modification of the Hilbert scheme.